-Paragraph 134 states that where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal, including securing its optimum viable use.
+134. Where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal, including securing its optimum viable use.'

 CSDPD Policy CS1(ix) states that development will be permitted which protects and enhances historic and cultural features of acknowledged importance.
 Policy CS7(i) states, inter alia, that development proposals will be permitted which respect the historic environment.